SESYNC-ci/syllabi/docs/_posts/2017-08-01-conserve-workshop.md

 ## General Information

+SESYNC welcomes CONSERVE Scholars to a workshop that will grow your data skills and conceptual understanding for CONSERVE projects and to foster interdisciplinary research.
-A SESYNC Data Skills Workshop provides researchers from the socio-environmental synthesis community with hands-on training in open source tools for collaborative coding, data management, analysis, visualization, and dissemination.
+A SESYNC data skills workshop provides researchers from the socio-environmental synthesis community with an open source toolbox for collaborative coding, data management, analysis, visualization, and dissemination.
 The goal of this two-and-a-half-day workshop is to introduce novice and intermediate scientific coders to concepts, skills and approaches for data-driven research, while relying on tools available through the RStudio development environment.
-The agenda provides an overview of the specific topics we will address through a series of four that integrate hands-on training and coding challenges.
+See the agenda below for an overview of the specific topics we will address through a series of lessons that integrate hands-on training and coding challenges.

 [//]: # " This block displays the instructors' names if they are available. "

 {% if page.instructors %}
-**SESYNC Instructors:**
+**Instructors:**
 {% for instructor in page.instructors %}{{ instructor }}
 {% endfor %}
 {% endif %}